chrisbryan/chrisbryan.github.io/_pages/research.md

             <img class="thumbnail" src="{{ 'navigable_videos.png' | prepend: '/assets/paper_img/' | prepend: site.baseurl | prepend: site.url }}">
 	</div>
 	<div class="col span_2_of_3">
-            As technology for virtual and augmented reality improves, we can exploit such immersive spaces for visualizing and analyzing data.
+            As the technologies for virtual and augmented reality improve, we can exploit such immersive spaces for visualizing and analyzing data.
 We are developing novel applications and techniques for displaying and analyzing 3D scientific and medical data, and are studying how immersive modalities affect the ways that users interact with such data, and also how they affect collaboration between multiple people.
 	</div>
 </div>